 4. Make it fun!

 There is really no value in trying to force children to learn to swim at a young age.
 I know swimming lessons for babies are really popular nowadays and I’ve seen all the photos of them swimming underwater.
 But I’ve also heard horror stories about children developing phobias from being forced under.
 I would personally prefer to get children in the pool on their own terms and let them play.
+Water confidence games are just as valuable to little ones as swimming.

-5. Use floating toys
+5. Use floating toys for water confidence games

 Toys that float on top of the water are brilliant for getting children to reach towards things.
 When they’re wearing a buoyancy aid, this is perfect for encouraging them to let go of their carer or the side.
 As they get a bit more confident, reaching out for the toys is the first step towards using swimming strokes.